Board of Ordnance: Gunpowder storage

 For storage of gunpowder, a nearby fortified building was often used initially: the Square Tower at Portsmouth, the Citadel at Plymouth, Upnor Castle at Chatham; later, the Ordnance Board created purpose-built Gunpowder Magazines, often apart from the Yards, and at a safe distance from inhabited areas.
 There were also smaller magazines, supervised by Ordnance Board staff, at several fortified locations around the British Isles (from Star Castle on the Scilly Isles, to Fort George near Inverness).

 The Tower of London remained the main, central repository until 1694, when a new gunpowder depot was established on the banks of the Thames at Greenwich Peninsula.
 The location was chosen both for reasons of safety (it was largely uninhabited marshland) and for convenience (because gunpowder barrels were invariably delivered by boat).
 The powder arrived at Greenwich from the manufacturers.
 Once there it was not only stored, prior to being despatched to wherever it might be needed, but a sample from each batch was proof tested.
 This took place in one of a pair of smaller buildings alongside and linked to the main magazine (which was a windowless quadrangle).

 Very soon, however, the Board was coming under pressure from local residents to remove the gunpowder store from Greenwich.
-Eventually, in 1763, a new set of magazines were built, along with a new proof-house, further downriver at Purfleet.
+Eventually, in 1763, a new set of magazines was built, along with a new proof-house, further downriver at Purfleet.
 Named the Royal Gunpowder Magazine, it was likewise used as a central store, to receive and approve gunpowder from the manufacturers prior to distribution around the country.
 (Soon afterwards the Greenwich magazine closed, and it was later demolished.)